Rheumatoid Arthritis: Other Causes of Joint PainSkip to the navigation

 - Some forms of polymyositis, an autoimmune disorder affecting the muscles

-- A class of diseases called the spondyloarthropathies, including Reiter's syndrome (reactive arthritis), psoriatic arthritis, and ankylosing spondylitis
+- A class of diseases called the spondyloarthropathies, including reactive arthritis, psoriatic arthritis, and ankylosing spondylitis

 - Infections: If bacteria or viruses get into the joint space, they will initiate a local immune response leading to swelling of the joint and pain.
 Bacterial infections of joints will cause severe pain and swelling only in the single joint, because the infection tends to be localized.
 Viruses—especially hepatitis B and C, HIV, and parvovirus—can affect single joints but also can cause a generalized reaction that affects joints all over the body.
 Infection-associated arthritis generally resolves when the infection is treated.

 - Pseudogout: Calcium pyrophosphate crystals get into the joint and cause acute pain and swelling.
-When treated with medications, the pain disappears.
+When treated with medicines, the pain disappears.

 - Polymyalgia rheumatica: This is seen in people older than 50, with a usually abrupt onset of pain and stiffness in the neck, both hips, shoulders, and buttocks.